mihuwis/design_patterns/README.md

-This is very simple implementation of singleton. -> private static field of this class. -> private constructor -> public static method to getInstance() All that you need to have singleton. question And a singleton with parameters is not a singleton(!!) question This implementation with parameters was just for exercise purposes.
+This is very simple implementation of singleton. -> private static field of this class. -> private constructor -> public static method to getInstance() All that you need to have singleton.
+❓ But wait!
+A singleton with parameters is not really a good idea. (!!) ❓ This implementation with parameters was just for exercise purposes.
-**Reflection**
+ 🕵️‍ **Reflection** 🕵️‍
-As can be seen in [SingletonSimpleTest](src/test/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonSimpleTest.java) it not safe against reflection.
+As can be seen in [SingletonSimpleTest](src/test/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonSimpleTest.java) it is not safe against reflection.
-When we use reflection constructor.setAccesible(true);  it is possible to create two instances of this class.
+When we use reflection constructor.setAccesible(true); 🐜 Than it is possible to create two instances of this class.

 #### [Singleton Reflection Safe](src/main/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonReflectionSafe.java)